Advanced Notes in Information Science

 Almudena Barrientos Báez, University of La Rioja, Spain

-Article processing charge (APC)There will not be fees or charges applied for article processing and/or publication in the series.
+Book processing charge (BPC)There will not be fees or charges applied for article processing and/or publication in the series.

 Open access policyAll chapters published in ANIS are open-access, meaning they are freely available without any kind of subscription or restriction.